ischyrus/CanvasUI/README.md

 ==============================

 ##Summary
-The goal for this project is to provide a set of javascript controls that can be used to write a UI using the HTML canvas.
+The goal for this project is to provide a tool to create UI and animations using the HTML canvas.

 ###But why?

 For fun and to see what kind of web apps a canvas UI framework would produce.
 My long term goal is to provide a way to construct sophisticated and pretty animated scenes right in the browser.

+###Development

+Right now the project is just in the works and I'm exploring the idea more than actively developing something.
+My initial primary object is to provide a way to build up a tool that allows for an animated scene to be built on the canvas.

 ###Libraries